Control Statements in C

 – – –

-• When nested loops are used, then break jumps the control from the loop where it has been used.
+• When nested loops are used, then the break jumps the control from the loop where it has been used.

-• Break statement can be used inside any loop i.e., while, do-while, for and also in switch statement.
+• Break statement can be used inside any loop i.e., while, do-while, for, and also in switch statement.

 (G) continue Statement : –

-• Unlike break statement, which is used to jump the control out of the loop, it is sometimes required to skip some part of the loop and to continue the execution with next loop iteration.
+• Unlike a break statement, which is used to jump the control out of the loop, it is sometimes required to skip some part of the loop and to continue the execution with the next loop iteration.

 • Syntax =